 Payment of TDS each month and filing of quarterly return of TDS are 2 separate processes and due dates for these processes are different

-The due dates for the payment of the deducted TDS are on or before 7th of next month.
-It mena, if the deductor has deducted tax from payments in month of November, then he has to pay the TDS on or before 7th of December.
-Key point to note here is that the due dates are same for all type of assesses whether its Salaried case or non-salaried case.
+The due dates for the payment of the deducted TDS are on or before the 7th of next month.
+It means, if the deductor has deducted tax from payments in the month of November, then he has to pay the TDS on or before the 7th of December.
+The key point to note here is that the due dates are the same for all types of assesses whether its Salaried case or non-salaried case.

 Monthly due dates for payment TDS.